feathersui/feathersui-starling/documentation/help/markdown/faq/index.md

 ### Why do I get compiler errors that some classes cannot be found when I use the Feathers SWC?

 Double check that your development environment has been set up correctly.
-Instructions are provided for setting up [Flash Builder](../flash-builder.html), [IntelliJ IDEA](../intellij-idea.html), [Flash Professional](../flash-pro.html), and [FlashDevelop](../flashdevelop.html).
+Instructions are provided for setting up [Flash Builder](../flash-builder.html), [IntelliJ IDEA](../intellij-idea.html), [Animate CC](../flash-pro.html), and [FlashDevelop](../flashdevelop.html).
 Please see [this detailed explanation](swc-missing-classes.html) for more information.

 ### When I add a Feathers component to the display list, why don't I see anything?